-DJB is most widely known as one of America’s preeminent classical music radio hosts of the past three decades.
+DJB is widely known as one of America’s preeminent classical music radio hosts.
 He first went on-air when only 19 at the student-run KUSC of the University of Southern California.
 In 1975, the station hired a professional staff to actively compete in the L.A. radio market, and Dennis was named KUSC’s Morning Drive DJ (producer/announcer).
-In 1980, DJB left Los Angeles for Pittsburgh to pursue a life of writing, however, within a year, during which he taught writing at Pitt, Dennis was asked to join the local classical music station and Steeler City stalwart, WQED (“Where Radio is a Fine Art”).
+In 1980, DJB left Los Angeles for Pittsburgh to pursue a life of writing.
+He taught writing at Pitt, however, within a year, Dennis was asked to join the local classical music station and Steeler City stalwart, WQED (“Where Radio is a Fine Art”).

 In 1984, Bartel was recalled to KUSC to produce worldwide radio coverage of the Olympic Arts Festival.
 Following his summer in L.A., Dennis returned to Pittsburgh, where he was named editor of the local city paper, In Pittsburgh.
 In 1986, he became part of the charter staff at Baltimore’s fabled WJHU as program director and on-air talent.
 The following astonishing four-year odyssey resulted in tremendous success both for WJHU and DJB.
 However, Dennis was still seeking his literary life, and so left the Johns Hopkins University-owned station and began writing for a variety of publications, as a national music columnist, a regional columnist, and a free-lancer, but the call of radio was too strong for him to resist, and when offered a place on-air at the eminent WGMS in D.C. (“Washington’s Good Music Station”), he accepted.